 Forrest says this line to Jenny after she rejects his proposal.
 Forrest is so used to everyone underestimating him that he assumes Jenny rejects him because he isn’t smart.

-This heartbreaking line shows us how even people who know each other so well sometimes misunderstand each other, and it shows us again how Forrest has an innate understanding of life’s important things.
+This heartbreaking line shows us how even people who know each other so well sometimes misunderstand each other.
+It also shows us again how Forrest has an innate understanding of life’s important things.

 13. “You can’t keep trying to rescue me all the time.”

-This line gets at an important problem that the two have to work through before they can be together.
+This line addresses an important problem that the two must work through before they can be together.
 It also gives us an insight into Jenny—she doesn’t believe she deserves to get rescued.

 14. “My mama always said you’ve got to put the past behind you before you can move on.”